 5 baits used in phishing scams to lure you

-5 baits used by phishers to trick you
+Examples of baits used by phishing to trick you

 Email spoofing happens when cybercriminals use a hacked email account or a similar email address to the original one in order to deceive their victims.
 Imagine that an employee had the email account compromised, and now the attacker is sending emails to partners requesting wire transfers.